What will the weather be like in Edmonton in May?

 Project materials and supplies

 - All materials and equipment for your project, carefully packed to meet airline or shipping regulations.
-Please note that the new project display system will be used.
+Please note that the CWSF project display system will be used.
+Do not bring your own backboard.

 - Supplies needed to set up the project must be placed in checked baggage only – Airport security will confiscate tools in hand luggage.

-- Backup digital files for your display materials (just in case), data/logbook and extra copies of the Project Report.
+- Backup digital files for your display materials (just in case), data/logbook (printed at home) and extra copies of the Project Report.

 - Materials needed to repack the display materials.